-Spacing: 8 to 12 inches apart, 8 to 12 inches between rows
+Spacing: 8 to 12 inches apart

 Tip: Sweet marjoram will attract beneficial insects and butterflies when used as a border in the garden.

-How to Plant:
+How to Plant

-Start indoors under plant grow lamps 6-8 weeks before the last frost.
+Start indoors under grow lamps 6-8 weeks before the last frost.
 Sow seeds just beneath the surface of the soil.
 Seeds will germinate in about 10 days.
-Set the seedlings in the garden after all danger from frost has passed (see How to Plant Seedlings in the Garden).
+Set the seedlings in the garden after all danger from frost has passed (see our article How to Plant Seedlings in the Garden).
 Space plants 10 inches apart in all directions.
 If high humidity levels are a problem in your planting area, it is best to space plants further apart to encourage good air circulation.
 Begin harvesting 5-6 weeks after transplanting outdoors, or when plants are growing vigorously.

-Pick marjoram anytime after the plants are 3 inches tall.
+Harvest marjoram anytime after the plants are 3 inches tall.
 Harvesting herbs before the flowers open gives the best flavor.
 Marjoram is highly aromatic and its taste improves with drying.
 To dry, tie the cuttings in small bundles and hang upside down in a well-ventilated dark room.
 When dry, remove the leaves from the stems and store whole.
 Crush or grind just before use.